nevilwan/JS-VOTING-SYSTEM/README.md

-Navigate into the server directory in the root folder
+Navigate into the server directory in the root folder in your terminal/cmd

 Start the server by running the command: